 Additional Resources for Overview

 The long-term goal of the project is to provide a guidance tool for the recreational fishery to help avoid catching cod while still taking advantage of an abundant haddock resource in the Gulf of Maine.
+This project was primarily funded through an award from NOAA’s Bycatch Reduction Engineering Program.

 About the maps